 Probably the biggest benefit to using a voice over IP phone system is the cost savings that is realized from using one.
 This is due to the fact that the calls are transmitted over the Internet.
 Therefore, you do not need the monthly cost associated with a phone line.
 This allows you to consolidate your Internet and phone service into one bill.
 If you do bundle both into one connection, you will need to check if you need a higher bandwidth service, however.

 There is also a cost savings for a business that needs to make international phone calls.
-International calls are dramatically less expensive with VoIP compared to using POTS lines.
+International calls are dramatically less expensive with VoIP small business phone systems compared to using POTS lines.
 There are even instances where international calling can be free using VoIP.
 A business that uses voice over IP can save between 40 and 90 percent

 More Calling Features